Simplicity Investment Funds Review

 Our Conclusion

-- We think the Simplicity Investment Funds are one of the most attractive passive investing options available to everyday New Zealanders.
+- We think the Simplicity Investment Funds are one of the most attractive passive investing options available to everyday New Zealanders alongside Kernel's range on funds.
 While the $1,000 minimum investment is on the higher side, Simplicity's commitment to low fees suggests it is focused on creating wealth for investors.

-- With investments funnelled into New Zealand, Australian and international bank deposits, bonds and shares, Simplicity brings a number of passive funds to Kiwis looking for a steady return in the long term without active management.
+- With investments funnelled into New Zealand, Australian and international bank deposits, bonds and shares, Simplicity offers many passive funds to Kiwis looking for a steady return in the long term without active management.

 - The funds are transparent, honest and ethical.
 As an example, the NZ Share fund (which invests in New Zealand's largest companies on the NZX50) purposefully excludes Sky City.